duckhanh00/java-core/chapter-3.md

 low line” , and a few others.
 In practice, most programmers stick to A-Z, a-z, 0-9, and the underscore _.

+3.4.2 Initializing variable

+In Java, it is considered good style to declare variables as closely as possible to the point where they are first used

+Khai báo càng gần điểm sử dụng lần đầu càng tốt